 Similar to this, pathogenic bacteria can grow in chicken droppings, producing sickness in the birds as a result of drinking contaminated water, leading to an unhealthy state/unsafe human ingestion of the chicken fowl to the teeming population (Urji et al., 2005).

-Therefore, it is essential to conduct a Microbiologically survey of the poultry droppings, soil, and water of poultry farm in Elele, Rivers State in order to inform the poultry attendants about the effects of these pathogenic microbes on the birds and to encourage consumers to properly cook meat, particularly poultry, before ingesting it in order to prevent disease.
+Therefore, it is essential to conduct a study on microbial load of the poultry droppings, soil, and water of poultry farm in Elele, Rivers State in order to inform the poultry attendants about the effects of these pathogenic microbes on the birds and to encourage consumers to properly cook meat, particularly poultry, before ingesting it in order to prevent disease.

 2. Materials and Methods